olibatstone/11ty-portfolio/src/selected-work/boosting-account-creation.md

 %}
 </div>

-### Used testing to uncover confusion and improve decision-making
+### Tested to uncover confusion and improve decision-making

 I ran a moderated usability test with 5 participants from our target demographic (35-70, US, life insurance).
 The findings highlighted gaps: